 To be an effective tool, chatbots for e-commerce should have a technological advantage or an innovative feature that brings commercial value to the e-commerce company when rolled out.
 The chatbot window should display past messages, as in the What’s App messaging service.
 Most importantly, the chatbots should offer an easy-to-engage frictionless and contextual experience.
 It should do away with first-instant hurdles that make a customer feel stifled.
 For instance, many chatbots today begin with asking the user’s name, email, and phone number.
 Often this may seem an invasion of privacy for a casual wannabe shopper, who may close the browser or move away to another website.

-In e-commerce, there exists many fine metrics that contribute to conversions and sales.
+In e-commerce, there exist many fine metrics that contribute to conversions and sales.
 The use of chatbots as a tool to power sales thus warrants a bot that understands e-commerce, is well unified with the whole system and can conduct chat with the finesse of a smooth-talking salesman!